Christel Bouvron

 Mei Yen “Christel” Bouvron (born 1 October 1984) is a Singaporean former swimmer, who specialised in freestyle and butterfly events.
-She is a two-time Olympian (2000 and 2004), a double finalist at the Asian Games (2002), and a gold medalist in the 200 m butterfly at the Southeast Asian Games (2003).
-Bouvron also became the first swimmer to qualify for the Olympics since 1920, while training for the Fighting Irish, and majoring in anthropology and classics at the University of Notre Dame in South Bend, Indiana.
+She is a two-time Olympian (2000 and 2004), a double finalist at the Asian Games (2002), and a gold medalist in the 200 m butterfly at the 2003 SEA Games.
+Bouvron also became the first swimmer to qualify for the Olympics since 1920.

+Education

+Bouvron studied at Raffles Girls' School and Anglo-Chinese Junior College.
+In May 2002, Bouvron announced she was skipping the A level examinations and to study at the University of Notre Dame in South Bend, Indiana in August.
+Bouvron cited that US would be a more conducive place to train and study at the same time, "I don't want to do the A levels here because it is difficult to juggle both swimming and studies."
+Bouvron majored in anthropology.